life-points/website/content/posts/2018-01-20-my-10-favorite-coffee-shoppes-around-the-world.md

 ![](/images/img_2831 (1).jpg)

-* [**Antique Bar and Bakery**](http://antiquebarbakery.com/) **(Hoboken, NJ)**- I love people, but I love to be able to have a coffee and a conversation and sometimes when coffee shoppes are packed with people next to you, it feels like you have to whisper or everyone knows your business.
+* [**Antique Bar and Bakery**](http://antiquebarbakery.com/) **(Hoboken, NJ)**- I love people, but I love to be able to have a coffee and a conversation and sometimes when coffee shops are packed with people next to you, it feels like you have to whisper or everyone knows your business.
 This place has the perfect amount of space to have a conversation and made me feel at home.
 They even refill your coffee cup, as many times as you want.
 The food is delicious and I was able to share their bread with a friend.
 The atmosphere makes you feel like you stepped back in time to the 70s.
 Check out this [video](https://vimeo.com/201351576) to see more about this shoppe.

 ![](/images/img_2846 (1).jpg)

 * [**Ashlawn Farm Coffee**](https://farmcoffee.com/) **(Old Saybrook, CT)**- I grew up spending summers at the beach in this beautiful town.
-When they opened this cute coffee shoppe here, I became a little obsessed.
+When they opened this cute coffee shop here, I became a little obsessed.
 It has a peaceful vibe and even a kid's section in the back.
 It is also right next to the train station, so it is easy to grab a cup before heading to NYC.
 Check out this[ video](https://vimeo.com/14584375) about how they began.

 ![](/images/img_2859 (1).jpg)